Small Scale Stevia Extraction

 All the process parameters are stored in non-volatile memory, so the Re-programming is not required whenever the extraction equipment are turned off and turned on again.
 Even an unskilled person can run the whole system once it is programmed.
 We are planning to dispatch all the extraction system pre-programmed from our fabrication facility, so that the entire extraction line becomes a “plug and play” system.
 The default process parameters can be changed by the operator to adapt the system to local conditions.

 This control system provides visual and audio alarms if there is any equipment failure or process error.
 The process parameters and process status is continuously displayed in LCD Screens.
 Programming is done with a simple keypad interface.
 The programming is also very simple and prompt based.

 Membrane Keypad Interface

-Scaled up technology is ready and will be released to a limited number of organizations interested in setting up of pilot and small commercial scale stevia extraction unit.
-We shall provide comprehensive technical hand-holding service from planning to trial run.
-Our miniature facility is also open for inspection after fulfillment of certain terms and conditions.
+Scaled up technology will be released to a limited number of organizations interested in setting up of pilot and small commercial scale stevia extraction unit.
 If you are interested, kindly register your name by filling the form at left hand side.
 You may also directly mail us at - email@example.com.